facebookresearch/TransCoder/README.md

 Google link for more info here

 ## References
-This Code was used to train and evaluate the TransCoder model in:
+This Code was used to train and evaluate the TransCoder model.
+Our paper was published at NeurIPS 2020:

-[1] M.A.
-Lachaux*, B. Roziere*, L. Chanussot, G. Lample [Unsupervised Translation of Programming Languages](https://arxiv.org/pdf/2006.03511.pdf).
+[1] B. Roziere*, M.A.
+Lachaux*, L. Chanussot, G. Lample [Unsupervised Translation of Programming Languages](https://research.fb.com/wp-content/uploads/2020/11/Unsupervised-Translation-of-Programming-Languages.pdf).

 \* Equal Contribution